PlanTL-GOB-ES/EHR-normalizer/README.md

   if your documents usually start without a header.

-  - The header parameter controls whether EHR-normalizer will use format information to detect the headers (text size, underlined text, etc.).
+  - The header parameter controls whether EHR-normalizer will use format information to detect the headers.
+For instance, it can detect headers using the font size (headers are usually written in a bigger font size) or if the text is underlined or in bold letters.

-  - The useformat parameter controls whether EHR-normalizer will use format information to detect text with different characteristics that are not part of the report (privacy information, page footings, etc.).
+  - The useformat parameter controls whether EHR-normalizer will use format additional information to detect text with different characteristics that are not part of the report.
+For instance, privacy information and page footings are usually written in a smaller font size or in cursive.

 The user can select the different options using the command line: